bloxstreet/support/staff-information/store-jobs.md

 **Step 2:** Walk up to a spill with the mop equipped.
 Hold 'E' (or touch on mobile) to clean the spill.

 **Step 3:** While cleaning a spill, staff members cannot move for a period of 20 seconds.
-Once the spill has been cleaned, the staff member will be awarded one point.
+Once the spill has been cleaned, the staff member will be awarded two points.

 ### Restocking
 {:.text-blue-000}